smileflank/Lef-Frontend/data-lef/README.md

     data-lef-regexp="\\d+\\.\\d{2}" or data-lef-type="number.2"

- data-lef-name the name of a input or the input inside a <td>
+ data-lef-name the name of a input or the input inside a &lt;td&gt;

  data-lef-blur